-It is a better conductor than silver and copper.
+Graphene is a better conductor than silver and copper.
 It can be used to enhance batteries.
-It can increase storage capacity of a battery and also decrease the duration of charging.
+It can increase the storage capacity of a battery and also decrease the duration of charging.
 It can be used with other chemicals to enhance the power density of Li-ion batteries and increase charge cycle durability.
 Graphene can also be used to make super capacitors that store a large amount of energy, charge and discharge quickly and maintain that for more than tens of thousand of charging cycles.

 But the most touted application of graphene, which can theoretically alter the world of computing is its ability to be used as a replacement for silicon.
-Compared to silicon which is the backbone of the semiconductor industry, it is more energy efficient, it can conduct electricity 250 times faster, it is one atom thick and can dissipate heat faster.
-The only problem currently is that we haven’t been able to find a process turns graphene into a seminconductor.
+Compared to silicon which is the backbone of the semiconductor industry, it is more energy efficient; it can conduct electricity 250 times faster, it is one atom thick and can dissipate heat faster.
+The only problem currently is that we haven’t been able to find a process turns graphene into a semiconductor.

 How can graphene be used in computers and why hasn’t it been, yet?

-Companies like Intel, that are working at the cutting edge of semiconductor technology invest a lot of money to reduce the size of transistors and eventually it will come to its limit in the next 10-15 years.
-When that happens we will be looking at new materials for computing and graphene is a mighty contender to replace silicon.
+Companies like Intel that are working at the cutting edge of semiconductor technology invest a lot of money to reduce the size of transistors and eventually it will come to its limit in the next 10-15 years.
+When that happens, we will be looking at new materials for computing.
+And graphene is a mighty contender to replace silicon.
 Again, in theory.

 The problem right now is that silicon is a semiconductor and pure graphene is a conductor.
 Meaning that according to the band theory, silicon has a gap between the conduction band and the valence band.
 Which technically means that it is easy to switch on and off.
-Which is necessary to produce digital logic.
+This is necessary to produce digital logic.

-Graphene, in contrast is a better conductor than metals.
+Graphene, in contrast, is a better conductor than metals.
 So in its crystalline form, graphene can not be used as a semiconductor because it cannot be switched off very easily.
 But, since it is almost a 2D structure, it is more reactive, and we can dope it to tweak some of its properties.

 IBM has made standalone graphene transistors.
 In 2011, they made a working circuit using graphene transistors on silicon carbide wafers.
 They have operated this circuit at frequencies up to 100 gigahertz, which is comparable to the highest frequencies attainable with pure silicon transistors.
-Graphene based components are estimated to reach frequencies of 1000GHz.
+Graphene-based components are estimated to reach frequencies of 1000GHz.
 In 2014, they were able to make a graphene chip with a new manufacturing technique that was compatible with the standard CMOS fabrication method.
-So we are inching closer to a commercial graphene chip but these are still analog chips.
+So we are inching closer to a commercial graphene chip, but these are still analog chips.
 IBM still has not found a way to instill a band gap.

 There also exists another form of graphene called bilayered graphene where you can mimic the presence of a band gap, but it’s difficult to fabricate and is slower than silicon.

-We will only know with time, if we can successfully figure out a way to use graphene as a commercial substitute for silicon before reaching the 5nm threshold.
+We will only know with time if we can successfully figure out a way to use graphene as a commercial substitute for silicon before reaching the 5nm threshold.
 Also, just last week a team at Berkeley Labs has reportedly made a transistor smaller than 5nm, giving us more time to figure out the band-gap issue with graphene.